willll/saturn-docker/Documentation/VisualIdiot.md

 ![Remote Explorer](Images/VSCode-Tasks.png)

-Those are configured to use a local SSH server on 127.0.0.1:2222, but for a local docker is it way easier to use :
+These tasks are configured to use a local SSH server on `127.0.0.1:2222`.
+However, for a local Docker container is it way easier to use :
 ```JSON
     {
         "label": "Compile Docker [RELEASE]",